Lazy-Solutions/AdvancedSceneManager/patches/readme.md

 ## Patch notes:
-10-03-2022
+14-03-2022
 - Fixes refresh button so that it does a full refresh, rather than a partial one.
 - Fixes an issue where SceneOperation would not filter out already open scenes.
 - Fixed an issue in LerpUtility where we used Time.deltaTime instead of Time.unscaledDeltaTime.
 - Added 'friendly text' when adding a scene operation, which shows up in CoroutineRunner, for easier identifying of coroutines.
 - Added option to disable startup camera.
+- Added option to change startup scene.

 ## Patches for Advanced Scene Manager